brownplt/B2T2/TableAPI.md

 ### Description

 Groups the rows of a table according to a specified key selector function and creates a result value from each group and its key.
-The rows of each group are projected by using a specified function. [cite LINQ]
+The rows of each group are projected by using a specified function.

 [TODO: this code only makes sense when `Row <: Table`]